 Mrs Ruth Savage continues to work extremely actively in her role of Marketing and Publicity Manager for the School.
-Ruth has been instrumental in the online publication of RGS News which are emailed out monthly and well received by current students, alumni of the school and our community.
-Over the course of the year there has been a presence associated with RGS on social media with regular updates and advertisements on Facebook and Twitter.
+Ruth continues to ensure that the online publication of RGS News which is emailed out monthly is packed with news and information.
+It is popular with current students, alumni of the school and our community.
+Over the course of the year there has been a presence associated with RGS on social media with regular updates and advertisements several platforms.